rhyzJ/rhyzJ/README.md

 Lately, I’ve been diving into:
 - 🌐 **AI in Applications:** Exploring ways to use AI tools responsibly and creatively.
 - 🗺️ **Map Integration:** Using the Google Maps API for custom mapping solutions.
-I dove into this for my recent mock Z energy site re-design project.
 - 🛠️ **Mock Projects:** Building small-scale projects to sharpen my skills and experiment with new tools.

 ---